pyxtal package

 make_transitions(disps, lattice=None, translation=None, N_images=3, both=False)[source]

-make the pyxtals by following the atomic displacements
+Make pyxtals by following atomic displacements.

 Parameters:

-• translation – overall translation
+• translation (numpy.ndarray, optional) – Overall translation vector.
+Defaults to None

-• N_images – number of images
+• N_images (int) – Number of intermediate images to generate

 optimize_lattice(iterations=5, force=False, standard=False)[source]